couchbaselabs/docs-ng/content/couchbase-manual-2.0/appendix-release-notes.markdown

  * The indexes created by the view system are now replicated among nodes to ensure that indexes do not need to be rebuilt in the event of a failover.

- * A new option, `on_error` has been added to control the behaviour of the view engine when returning a request.
+ * A new option, `on_error` has been added to control the behavior of the view engine when returning a request.
 By default the value is `continue`, which indicates that the view engine should continue to return results in the event of an error.
 You can also set the option to `stop` to stop the view results being